syncfusion-content/asp.netwebforms-docs/aspnet/WaitingPopUp/Getting-Started.md

 ## Create your first Waiting Popup in ASP.NET

-Essential ASP.NET Waiting Popup provides support to display a Waiting Popup within your webpage.
+Essential ASP.NET Waiting Popup provides support to display a Waiting Popup within your web page.
 From the following guidelines, you can learn how to create a Waiting Popup in the real-time login page authentication scenario.

 The following screenshot illustrates the functionality of a Waiting Popup with login page scenario.